holadmex/messaging-que-app/README.md

 `sudo rabbitmq-server -detached` (This helps to run your RabbitMQ sever in the background without the terminal being held as hostage)

 ## Open another sperate terminal on executing each rabbitmq-server and celery cmd
-(Optiona, but a must on first attempt with cmd above and below)
+"Optional, but a must on first attempt with the cmd above and below"

 **Second step:**